puppetlabs-toy-chest/puppet-quest-guide/quests/puppet_module_tool_quest.md

 # Puppet Module Tool Quest

-Creates, installs and searches for modules on the Puppet Forge.
-This subcommand can find, install, and manage modules from the Puppet Forge, a repository of user-contributed Puppet code.
+The `puppet module` tool is the most important tool in expanding Puppet.
+The `puppet module` tool allows you to create, install and searches for modules on the Puppet Forge.
+We'll discuss the Puppet Forge later, but the Puppet Forge is a repository of user-contributed Puppet code of expandable components to using Puppet.
+The `puppet module` tool also has subcommands that make finding, installing, and managing modules from the Puppet Forge much easier from the command line.
 It can also generate empty modules, and prepare locally developed modules for release on the Forge.

 ## Actions

-- `build` -
+- `build` - Build a module release package.
-- `changes` -
+- `changes` - Show modified files of an installed module.
-- `generate` -
+- `generate` - Generate boilerplate for a new module.
-- `install` -
+- `install` - Install a module from the Puppet Forge or a release archive.
-- `list` -
+- `list` - List installed modules
-- `search` -
+- `search` - Search the Puppet Forge for a module.
-- `uninstall` -
+- `uninstall` - Uninstall a puppet module.
-- `upgrade` -
+- `upgrade` - Upgrade a puppet module.

 ## Tasks